-To evaluate the student’s knowledge of program content in a professionally written document and oral presentation.
+To evaluate the student’s knowledge related to program outcomes in a professionally written document.

 IV.
 Time frame

 Students will be given three questions the first week of their final semester of coursework.
 Completed comprehensive examination papers will be submitted electronically to the Ed.D Program Director (firstname.lastname@example.org) by August 1st.
 No extensions will be allowed for the comprehensive examination papers, and plagiarism is an automatic failure.
 Students who fail their first comprehensive exam will retake their second comprehensive exam within approximately either weeks of the first comprehensive failure with a due date of November 1st.